tangledhelix/dotfiles/README.md

 I am a bash user; much of the shell environment may well work in other advanced Bourne derivatives such as zsh, but some of it will break.

-I regularly use this setup with Mac OS X, Solaris, Linux and FreeBSD.
+I regularly use this setup with Mac OS X, Solaris, Linux and FreeBSD systems.

 Some parts of the Bash and Vim configs assume you have 256 color support in your terminal.
 If you are using Apple Terminal, you may not.
 Try iTerm instead.